harry-peek/ringcentral-api-docs/docs/global SMS/requests-and-authentication.md

 ### IP Address Whitelisting

-Configure your account in the [dashboard](https://dashboard.messente.com/api-settings) to allow API requests only from certain IPs.
+We recommend configuring your account to allow API requests only from certain IPs.

 If you do not have a fixed IP address, you can also specify the [IP address ranges](https://messente.com/blog/messente/whitelist-ip-address-range-sms-api) in CIDR notation.